-- (a) The effective management of Life Support information becomes more complex with the introduction of the Metering Competition rule changes.
-In particular with the increase in on-market sites within embedded networks and the involvement of new participants that may need to obtain or share Life Support information. - (b) Changes to Life Support processes have been extended (via simple manual notification) to the DNSP to meet the NERR obligations and to the retailer of a child customer within an embedded network - (c) More complex changes to Life Support are awaiting the outcome of the changes being developed by the AER.
+- (d) Changes to Life Support processes have been extended (via simple manual notification) to the DNSP to meet the NERR obligations and to the retailer of a child customer within an embedded network - (e) More complex changes to Life Support are awaiting the outcome of the changes being developed by the AER.

-6.2.3.1.
+6.3.1.1.
 Example Process Flows involving Life Support data